gox-ai/bulk_streaming_platform_movies_shows_csv/README.md

-# Get regular BULK movie OTT data into CSV
+# Get regular BULK movie/show OTT data in CSV
 Get movies and shows information for over 150+ OTT/ Streaming Platforms from rapidapi.
 Nicely format new arrivals into csv

 1. Saves new movie/show arrivals into a csv file